 - Contradictions with their pricing between different mediums

-- Very difficult to sell the products online given the pricing
+- Potentially difficult to sell the products online given the pricing

 One of the main things I find with opportunities like this is that they charge a premium for their products without credible proof they're really worth it.
 Also, you're made to buy this stuff just to stay active and try and get your business off the ground.
 I don't mean to say the products aren't good, I haven't tried them so maybe they really are!

 Either way, the real money is going to be made by building your team and relying on warm marketing techniques is not the best approach in my opinion.
 I think if you love the products and are happy to do the one on one marketing with people you know, then go for it!
-Otherwise, I really do think there are better opportunities.
+Otherwise, I really do think there are better opportunities to consider.